fmantz/SpeedTracker/README.md

 speedtracker 2022-01-01 2021-12-31 ./index.html
 ```

-note: the purpose is to visualize historic data from e.g. two month ago.
+note: the purpose of this mode is to visualize historic data from e.g. two month ago.

 it does: